The observability of plasmoid-powered $\gamma$-ray flares with the Fermi Large Area Telescope: Methods

 For each of the two considered blazars 3C~273 and 3C~279, we choose time windows that encompass reported $\gamma$-ray flares, taken from \citetalias{Meyer2019}.
 These are listed in Table~\ref{tab:timewindows}.

 For the \emph{Fermi} analysis (step 2 above), we analyze events of the \texttt{P8V3 Source} class with energies between 100\,MeV and 316\,GeV that have arrived at a zenith angle $\leqslant 90^\circ$, in order to minimize contamination with Earth limb photons.
 For the analysis, we use \textsc{fermipy}\footnote{\url{https://fermipy.readthedocs.io}} version 0.19.0 \citep{Wood2017} and run the standard \textsc{fermitools}\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/}}, version 1.2.23.
-Gamma~rays within an $15^\circ \times 15^\circ$ ROI centered on the given FSRQ are considered and the standard quality cuts of \texttt{DATA\_QUAL$>$0} and \texttt{LAT\_CONFIG==1} are applied.
-Periods of bright $\gamma$-ray bursts and solar flares that have been detected with a test statistic (TS) $> 100$ are excluded\footnote{The $\mathrm{TS}$ value is defined as twice the difference between the log-likelihoods for the model with and without the source included~\citep{1996ApJ...461..396M}.}.
+Gamma~rays within a $15^\circ \times 15^\circ$ ROI centered on the given FSRQ are considered and the standard quality cuts of \texttt{DATA\_QUAL$>$0} and \texttt{LAT\_CONFIG==1} are applied.
+Periods of bright $\gamma$-ray bursts and solar flares that have been detected with a test statistic (TS) $> 100$ are excluded\footnote{The $\mathrm{TS}$ value is defined as twice the difference between the log-likelihoods for the model with and without the source included \citep{1996ApJ...461..396M}.}.
 In our ROI model, we include all sources listed in the fourth \emph{Fermi} point source catalog \citep[4FGL;][]{4FGL} that have a separation less than $30^\circ$ from the ROI center.
 Additionally, we include templates for the isotropic diffuse and Galactic diffuse emission\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/BackgroundModels.html}}.

-We first derive a best-fit model for the ROI over 10\,years of \fermi-LAT observations between 08/04/2008 and 08/04/2018.
-For this 10 year period, all spectral parameters are free to vary for sources within $5^\circ$ from the ROI, and for sources between $5^\circ$ and $10^\circ$, only the normalization is left as a free parameter.
+We first derive a best-fit model for the ROI over 10\,yr of \fermi-LAT observations between 2008 August 4 and 2018 August 4.
+For this 10~yr period, all spectral parameters are free to vary for sources within $5^\circ$ from the ROI center, and for sources between $5^\circ$ and $10^\circ$, only the normalization is left as a free parameter.
 For sources with an angular distance larger than $10^\circ$, all spectral parameters are fixed to their 4FGL values.
 Additionally, the parameters of sources whose detection significance is $\mathrm{TS} \leqslant 1$ are frozen.
 The normalizations of the background templates are additional free parameters.
 We also test if additional sources are present in the ROI by computing a $\mathrm{TS}$ map.
 We iteratively add additional sources for which $\sqrt{\mathrm{TS}} \geqslant 5$.